jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

 	**DO NOT USE** a spreadsheet program like **'Excel'** since there is a good chance it will add extra characters and result in errors when you try to use it to import the attachments.

+	If you encounter an error like:

+          **unrecognized field: id**

+	this is probably due to a BOM which may not be visible in your text editor.

+	UPDATE: I have recently added an update to the importer to allow it to ignore the BOM.
+It will be in the next release (3.1.4).
+If Attachments 3.1.4 has not been released, please email me for an updated version that may help with this and other import issues.
+2014-01-26

      Until processing this file works without error, you should definitely use the '&dry_run=true' option on the command so nothing is changed.